Correlation Between Bank of Nova Scotia and Applied Materials

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in The Bank of are ranked lower than 13 (%) of all global equities and portfolios over the last 90 days.
-In spite of fairly weak basic indicators, Bank of Nova Scotia showed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in The Bank of are ranked lower than 6 (%) of all global equities and portfolios over the last 90 days.
+In spite of fairly weak basic indicators, Bank of Nova Scotia may actually be approaching a critical reversion point that can send shares even higher in March 2025.

 Applied Materials